 9. Using Tools Wisely

 As a content marketer, you tend to use several tools to get your job done efficiently.
-But, what people content marketing is for humans by humans.
+But, what people tend to forget is that content marketing is for humans by humans.
 Tools and platforms have their limitations, and so, they must be used wisely to get the best ROI.

 Here's what Carsten Schaefer, founder, and CEO at crowdy.ai, says, "When I was just starting with my website, I made the mistake of buying a 'content spinning' software.
 I would feed it 4-5 different articles on the same topic and it would 'spin' a unique piece of content, free of plagiarism.
 Needless to say, it didn’t work well.
 While the content was unique, it was not readable and didn't engage my website visitors.